aplteam/CompareFiles/README.md

 ### `Default`

 By default the user is presented a list of all comparison utilities available.
 The one she chooses is remembered and used from then on.
-This is done by assigning it to `Default` in the INI file.
+This is done by assigning it to `Default` in the configuration file.

 You may specify a different one by using the `-use=` option; however, this will **not** overwrite the default: for that you must specify the `-save` modifier.